Keith-S-Thompson/get-versions/README.md

     NOTE: If more than one default is available, the method must be specified -format ...
 Git only: specify a printf-like format; experimental -fmt ...
 Same as -format ...
-    -format-help Show documentation for the -format option Also -fmt-help, -help-format, -help-fmt
     -bynumber    Git only: assign numbers starting at 0 to use as the version This is the default
                  Affected by "-padding"